joaoinez/slivers.nvim/README.md

 Originally started as a [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) configuration and slowly started changing plugins, options and structure.
 I'm unimaginably thankful for [NormalNvim](https://github.com/NormalNvim/NormalNvim)'s excellent codebase and helpful comments.
 Equal thanks go to [LazyVim](https://github.com/LazyVim/LazyVim)'s website and codebase, both of which are great for discovery.
+Also credit to [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) for their color lib and diagnostics tinting.

 Special thanks to ThePrimeagen and TJ DeVries for making my move to Neovim feasible.